Jacob Hamblin: Later missions to Native Americans

 Hamblin attributed much of his success with the Indians to his conviction that he "had received from the Lord an assurance that I should never fall by the hands of the Indians, if I did not thirst for their blood."
 Indeed, on many occasions, Hamblin dealt with hostile Indians with no companion and carrying no weapon to defend himself.
-During one particularly trying period in 1874, three Navajo Indians were shot by a member of the Butch Cassidy gang in central Utah.
+During one particularly trying period in 1874, three Navajo were shot by a member of the Butch Cassidy gang in central Utah.
 Hamblin had previously promised the Navajos they could safely trade with the Mormons in that area, and Mormons were falsely blamed for the killing.
 Hamblin was asked by Brigham Young to talk with the angry Navajos and avert war, but Hamblin's local bishop made two desperate attempts to keep him from walking into a "certain death-trap".
 Hamblin refused to return home, stating that "I have been appointed to a mission by the highest authority of God on Earth [Brigham Young].
 My life is but of small moment compared with the lives of the Saints and the interests of the Kingdom of God."
-One eye-witness to the events that followed, reported that "no braver man ever lived."
+One eye-witness to the events that followed, reported that "no braver man ever lived".
 Hamblin offered his rules for dealing with the Indians as follows: